 AUT's research centre for Journalism, Media and Democracy (JMAD) is postponing its Political Economy of Communication and Journalism conference in September 2020, because of the global COVID-19 pandemic.
-We are hoping to hold the conference next year (2021).
+We are hoping to hold the conference in 2021.
 Please keep in touch and we will keep you informed about future developments.

 Journalism, Media and Democracy (JMAD) conference call for papers: September 10-11, 2020